Generic Name: afatinib (a FAT i nib)

 breathing problems or lung disease other than cancer; or

-vision problems, a history of very dry eyes, or if you wear contact lenses.
+vision problems, very dry eyes, or if you wear contact lenses.

-Do not use afatinib if you are pregnant.
-It could harm the unborn baby.
-Tell your doctor right away if you become pregnant during treatment.
-Use effective birth control to avoid pregnancy while you are using this medication and for at least 2 weeks after your treatment ends.
+Afatinib may harm an unborn baby.
+Use effective birth control to prevent pregnancy while you are using this medicine and for at least 2 weeks after your last dose.
+Tell your doctor if you become pregnant.

 How should I take afatinib?